Kebechet/Maui.MicrosoftClarity/README.md

 - https://developercommunity.visualstudio.com/t/MAUI---Cannot-create-native-types-when-d/10180586
 - potential workaround: https://github.com/dotnet/maui/issues/10800#issuecomment-1301564278

+it is not possible to run your app with hot-restart(direct local iOS deploy from VS for Windows)

 ## Dummy classes

 So that you dont have to specify platform for this package and it's calls, also Windows and MacCatalyst are added with dummy implementations.
 When you call one of their methods you will always get: